Rahulpodi/Finisher-Score---Cricket/README.md

 The second data set may look redunant and repititve.
 Yes! it is and the only mandatory variable required are Player.ID/Player.Name,runs, ODI.number.
 POS though not used is one important variable

+## Code:

+A modular code was written (u can find the same in the folder "Codes").
+It is sufficiently commented helping the viewer to understand each piece of the code and also finally pastes the scores for each of the player.

+## Result:

+The top 5 are tabulated below:

+Player.Name	Finisher.Score
+MS Dhoni	  28.57
+AD Mathews	20.69
+MG Bevan	  20.00
+MEK Hussey	18.52
+L Klusener	18.18

+The fact that only middle/lower middle order players will appear in the list should be accepted since the problem statement and criterion are aligned towards the same